LTO Ifugao Office Location and Contact Information

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-Reaching out to LTO Bangued can be done either by making a call via the phone, by sending an email, or by sending a message via their official social media account.
-It can also be by visiting the LTO Abra DO directly or its supervising office, the LTO Region 14 (Cordillera Administrative Region — CAR) regional office.
+Reaching out to LTO Ifugao can be done either through the phone, by sending an email, or by sending a message to the official social media account of your preferred branch.
+It can also be by visiting the LTO offices stationed in Ifugao directly or its supervising office, the LTO Region 14 (Cordillera Administrative Region – CAR) regional office.

 Land Transportation Office Region 14 – Office of the Regional Director